tbpisco/astarjs/README.md

 * */
 ```

-## Example with same map as bellow but without walkable tiles weight
+## Example with same map as above but without walkable tiles weight

 ```typescript